 So, let’s look at what we need to build a system that will deliver the best performance for our hard-earned rands.

-would be to have an auxiliary battery; then we need an efficient way of charging this battery using the car’s alternator (or other sources if necessary), and, most importantly, a way of isolating it from your starting battery so that it is not compromised.
+I guess a good place to start would be to have an auxiliary battery; then we need an efficient way of charging this battery using the car’s alternator (or other sources if necessary), and, most importantly, a way of isolating it from your starting battery so that it is not compromised.
 To do this, we use a battery isolator; and then all that’s left is some cable to connect it all up.
 Simple, if you use the right bits and put it together the right way…

 Basically, you should be thinking more about how big a battery you can fit, and less about how small and cheap a battery you can get away with.
 Fact is, the larger the battery, the less percentage-wise you will be draining it, and the longer it will last both in power usage and battery life.
 And this comes with the extra advantage of more capacity when needed.
 So, that means looking at the bigger and heavier 140Ah options, rather than settling for a default 105Ah deep-cycle or high-cycle battery.